 Your corporation's name must be distinguishable from the names of other business entities already on file with the Nevada Secretary of State.
 Names may be checked for availability by at the Nevada Secretary of State business name database.

 Your corporation is legally created by filing Articles of Incorporation with the Nevada Secretary of State.
-The articles must include the corporate name and address; the name, address, and signature of an agent for service of process; the number of shares the corporation is authorized to issue; the names and addresses of the board of directors; and the name and address of the incorporator.
+The articles must include the corporate name and address; the name, address, and signature of an agent for service of process; the number of shares with or without par value the corporation is authorized to issue; the names and addresses of the board of directors; and the name and address of the incorporator.
 The registered agent must complete and sign a certificate of acceptance, which is included with the Articles of Incorporation form.

 Every Nevada corporation must have an agent for service of process in the state.
 This is an individual or corporation that agrees to accept legal papers on the corporation's behalf if it is sued.
 The registered agent must be a Nevada resident, or a business entity authorized to do business in Nevada.
 The registered agent must have a physical street address in Nevada.
 The agent should agree to accept service of process on your corporation's behalf prior to designation.